YanBull/Algorithms-Data-Structures-DKU-2017/README.md

 Spiral.py - drawing a spiral with a turtle using some mathematical algorithms

 Two-end sorting.py - sorting an array of values from two ends

+Java Course

+Anketa.java - interface for gathering some info about students and storing it in separate text-files